 There are many teeth whitening solutions and products on the market for getting rid of coffee teeth stains and it can seem daunting to compare them as they all range widely in price, method and results.
 For people in a hurry, dentists can perform laser whitening or UV whitening, which gives great results in just one or two sessions but can cost upwards of $400!

-That's one reason I recommend teeth whiten strips to most people looking to whiten their teeth.
-It's extremely easy and doesn't require any equipment or discomfort.
+Using teeth whitening strips is extremely easy and doesn't require any equipment or discomfort.
 Just 5 minutes twice per day for six days.
 This particular dental whitening system begins washing away coffee, tea and other hard-to-remove stains after only one use.
 The unique 2-step process releases free oxygen to oxidize and lift organic stains away from teeth, not just cover them or bleach them out like most teeth whitening products.